kauanmocelin/kauanmocelin/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Kauan Mocelin from Brazil, java developer with a certain experience that resolved to adventure into the javascript world.
+I'm Kauan Mocelin from Brazil, java developer with a certain experience and actually studying about the javascript ecosystem.